HellLover/HellLover/README.md

 ### 👋 Hey, I'm HellLover!

-• 🔭 I watch anime and play some games such as Rocket League, Valorant, Minecraft.

-• 🌱 I'm currently learning programming languages and improving my knowledge.
+• 🔭 I'm a student.
+My hobbies are Programming, Games, Music and Anime.

 • 📫 How to reach me: Discord - HellLover#0088